bigtedde/AI-Tic-Tac-Toe/README.md

 Currently, I am working on adding in the game engine

-Next I am will add in AI functionality.
+Next I will add in AI functionality.

 -Theodore Lawson 1/31/23